 Your accommodation: McHardy Lodge

-This beautifully restored, single storey 1890's residence is nestled in a quiet cul de sac on Napier Hill, a great location from which to explore the Art Deco city.
-Experience a 5 star boutique Bed & Breakfast experience with unparalleled facilities and luxurious rooms.Cross the Ahiminawa Ranges to arrive into the town of Taupo which is situated on New Zealand's largest lake, Lake Taupo a gigantic volcanic caldera formed during one of the worlds largest eruptions.
+This beautifully restored, single-storey 1890's residence is nestled in a quiet cul de sac on Napier Hill, a great location from which to explore the Art Deco city.
+Experience a boutique Bed & Breakfast with unparalleled facilities and historic character rooms.Cross the Ahiminawa Ranges to arrive into the town of Taupo which is situated on New Zealand's largest lake, Lake Taupo a gigantic volcanic caldera formed during one of the worlds largest eruptions.
 Just north of Taupo are the Huka Falls, an impressive body of water draining from the Waikato river.
 See it from the wooden viewing platform or get up close to the spray with a ride on the Huka Jet.
 Visit nearby volcanic reserve Craters of the Moon to see boiling pools and steaming vents.
 Continue on through the Waimungu Valley before arriving into geothermal Rotorua, the heart of New Zealands Maori culture.

 Your accommodation: On the Point